Dear Home Ec 101,

-I admit, I was one of those – a bagless vacuum cleaner!
+I admit I wanted one of those – a bagless vacuum cleaner!
 What an amazing idea!
 No thought was given to what I was going to do with the container full of dust and debris.
-I’ve figured out that one – dumping out the junk is fairly easy although many people including myself dislike the cloud of who-knows-what that comes from dumping days’ worth of stuff sitting in the canister.
+I’ve figured out that dumping out the junk is fairly easy – although many people including myself dislike the cloud of who-knows-what that comes from dumping days’ worth of stuff sitting in the canister.
 What I can’t figure out, nor find online, is how the heck to clean the filter.
-Everything says, “clean the filter,” but then i see, “don’t touch the filter.”
+Everything says, “clean the filter,” but then I see, “don’t touch the filter.”
 How does one clean the filter of a bagless vac?
 I’m pretty confident I’m getting lower performance because the filter is, um, gross.
-(The same can be said for my handvac but I’ll be satisfied today with knowing how to clean the filter on my less-than-a-year-old hoover.)
+(The same can be said for my hand vac but I’ll be satisfied today with knowing how to clean the filter on my less-than-a-year-old hoover.)

 Could Be Cleaner

 After emptying the canister, pull the cartridge filter out.
 Bang it carefully on the inside of your trashbin.
 (This will help contain some of the dust that is going to fly out).
-Be sure to only tap the rubber gasket portion of your filter.
-If you hit the paper portion it may be damaged by the impact.
+Be sure only to tap the rubber gasket portion of your filter.
+If you hit the paper portion, it may be damaged by the impact.
 This should loosen most of the debris.
-If you have access to an air compressor, once the loose debris has been removed, blow any stubborn dust away.
-Using a rag or paper towel wipe out any lingering dirt and debris from your dust cup before replacing the filter.
+If you have access to an air compressor, blow any stubborn dust away once the loose debris has been removed.
+Using a rag or paper towel, wipe out any lingering dirt and debris from your dust cup before replacing the filter.

-With care these filters can last for quite a while, but they must be replaced on occasion.
-Before ordering a new filter inspect your vacuum carefully, occasionally small toys, change, or string can lodge in a tube or hose and reduce the suction.
-Don’t forget to examine the agitator and belt while you are down there.
+With care, these filters can last for quite a while, but they must be replaced on occasion.
+Before ordering a new filter, inspect your vacuum carefully.
+Occasionally, small toys, change, or string can lodge in a tube or hose, reducing the suction.
+Don’t forget to examine the agitator and vacuum belt while you are down there.
 A beater bar full of hair will certainly reduce your machine’s capability.
 Use a box cutter or scissors to carefully cut away tangled hair and string.
-Hopefully you’ll be back to Hoovering the floor in no time.
+Hopefully, you’ll be back to hoovering the floor in no time.